Floor Plans: Modular Interpretation Brings Colonial-Era Farmhouse Into 21st Century

 Modern Conveniences Abound

-The home, which earned a 2011 Excellence in Home Design: Modular award in the NAHB Building Systems Councils Excellence in Design & Marketing competition, also boasts many of the conveniences and sustainable amenities a young, environmentally conscious family of four would want in a modern home.
+The home, which earned a 2011 Excellence in Home Design: Modular Award in the NAHB Building Systems Councils Jerry Rouleau Award for Excellence in Marketing and Home Design competition, also boasts many of the conveniences and sustainable amenities a young, environmentally conscious family of four would want in a modern home.

 Custom mahogany barn door-style garage doors